 A memory has been established for the Gordon Memorial Hospital and donations may be sent to Chamberlain-Pier Funeral Home, PO Box 366 Gordon, NE 69343.

-To send flowers to Dr. James F. Panzer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. James F. Panzer, please visit our floral store.